Gliricidia sepium: Other

-G. sepium is widely used in the form of poles for live fencing in Cuba and India.
+G. sepium is widely used in the form of poles for live fencing in Cuba, other islands and India.
 This is one of the best plants used for traditional live fencing to protect agriculture and fruit bearing plantations from animals such as goats, cow, and buffalo.
 As a Caribbean native, G. sepium has traditionally been used for live fencing in Cuba.

 As in India, during the recent past one could see many living fences around mango and cashew orchards and agricultural properties in Goa, Maharashtra and Karnataka, erected with G. sepium and tied with bamboo rafters.

 G. sepium is also used for its insect repellent properties.
 Farmers in Latin America often wash their livestock with a paste made of crushed G. sepium leaves to ward off torsalos (botflies).
 In the Philippines, the extract obtained from its leaves is made into anti-mange dog shampoo.

 Limitations

 G. sepium seems to be toxic to non-ruminants.
 The generic name Gliricidia means "mouse killer" in reference to the traditional use of its toxic seeds and bark as rodenticides.

 Some palatability challenges have been reported; animals seem to refuse the leaves on the basis of smell, but this depends on management and geography.

 Another limitation is frost intolerance and the lack of adaptation to a cool season: it is a tropical plant.

-In terms of cultivation, it requires the presence of pollinators, and it needs a dry season to germinate.
+Generally, the Gliricidia sepium tree can withstand a minimum temperature of 17 F.